sf-wdi-24/modules/week-06-intro-ruby-on-rails/day-03/module-01/readme.md

 **BONUS:**

 * Sometimes superheroes must reveal who they are to the public.
 Add an instance method called `reveal` that prints out a superhero's name and the secret identity they used in the following format: "I am Green Arrow.
 But you know me better as Oliver Queen."
 (Hint: look up how to interpolate strings in Ruby)
 * Add a `class variable` called `count` that keeps track of all the superheroes you create.

- **Stretch** (no solution)

- Create a `Lollipop` class that has an attribute of  `diameter`, a random integer between 1 and 5.

- Create a `Tree` class that has the attribute `fruits`, which is an array, the attribute `age!`, which starts at 0, and the attribute `dead`, which should be a boolean.

- - `Tree#dead?` should print a message about the age of the tree or a message that the tree is dead based on the value of `dead` attribute.
- - `Tree#bloom` should initialize a random number of Lollipops (with random diameters) and add them to the tree's `fruits` array
- - `Tree#age!` should
-    - change the tree's `dead` attribute to `true` if the tree is over a certain age
-    - print a message about the tree being dead based on `Tree#dead?`
- - `Tree#age!` should increment the tree's age by 1 (if the tree is alive) and optionally print the tree's `age`.
- - `Tree#age!` should invoke the `bloom method`.